 A system that prioritizes safety, care, and support for vulnerable populations and communities suffering from harmful substance use and addiction

-To support the expansion of and best practices for sobering centers to provide short-term, easy-to-access, and safe environments for recovery of public intoxication.
+To support the expansion of and advance the best practices for sobering care services to provide short-term, easy-to-access, and safe environments for recovery from alcohol and/or other drug intoxication.

 NSC was founded in 2015 by three medical professionals in search of a solution outside traditional criminal and emergency systems to serve people with harmful substance use.
 In 2019, the organization incorporated as a 501c3 nonprofit and hired its first Executive Director in 2022.